rakesh2604/Tour-Optimizer4U/README.md

 After execution, you will receive:

-* ✔️ A printed city tour in optimal order
+* ✔️ A printed city Travel in optimal order
 * 📏 Total distance in kilometers
 * 🗺️ `route.geojson` file for map visualization

 **Sample Output:**

 ```
-Optimal tour:
+Optimal Travel:
 1) Eiffel Tower
 2) Place 3
 3) Place 2